Languages of the European Union: European Commission

 While documents for and communication with citizens are in every official EU language as a right, day-to-day work in the European Commission is based around its three working languages: English, French, and German.
 Of these, English and French are used the most often.
 The use of English vs. French depends greatly on the unit or directorate.
 Only a few of the commissioners use a language other than English or French as their working language.
 German is rarely used as a true working language in the Commission, and German media have called the dominance of English and French a discrimination against German (which is the most spoken mother tongue of the EU) and a violation of the regulations pertaining to the EU's working languages.
 The German Bundestag has repeatedly called for German to receive an equal position in the Commission alongside English and French.
 The language situation has also disappointed many in France, and Kristalina Georgieva, who is from Bulgaria, gained a round of applause when she told the European Parliament she would learn French while in the Commission.

 Use of German has, however, been increasing in EU institutions, as has the number of people learning the language across Europe.

 European Parliament

 The European Parliament translates its proceedings into all official languages so that fellow MEPs can understand them better than if they had the delayed translation.
 Committee meetings also often default to the language most understood by those attending instead of listening to the translation.

-Court of Justice
+Court of Justice of the European Union

 The working language of the Court of Justice of the European Union is French.
 The judges deliberate in French, pleadings and written legal submissions are translated into French, and the judgment is drafted in French.
 The Advocates-General, by contrast, may work and draft their opinions in any official language, as they do not take part in any deliberations.
 These opinions are then translated into French for the benefit of the judges and their deliberations.